-- By offloading a software module to the computing instance located in the network, the UE could better reduce its resource consumption (e.g., energy and local processing).
+- By offloading a software module to the compute site, the UE could better reduce its resource consumption (e.g., energy and local processing).

 - As the computing resource in the network has more resources than UE typically, the offloaded software module could run more efficiently, resulting in enhanced Quality of Service.

+-

 For instance, some XR applications use different modules such as ‘scene manager’ module, ‘object detection’ module, ‘rendering’ module, etc. With the consideration of the imaging technologies of live service migration, these modules could be designed to support relocation to a target server that is also designed to support offload.
 In this regard, the UE would be able to reduce its consumption by offloading a module to a compute site as long as the required QoS is retained.